gxwangdi/Leetcode/269-Alien-Dictionary/README.md

+Note: pay attention that there could be invalid input, that the words are not properly sorted.
+Verify this with interviewer before coding !

 I would think of this as a graph topology sort problem.

 use a map<Character key, Set<Character> value> to indicate the dependency, where chars in value are all chars that appear behind key.